BibleNLP/biblical-names-data/README.md

 # Data Sources

 This data uses Macula [Greek](https://github.com/Clear-Bible/macula-greek/) and [Hebrew](https://github.com/Clear-Bible/macula-hebrew/) combined with alignments provided by UBS and generated using [eflomal](https://github.com/robertostling/eflomal).
-It pulls together these sources to produce a list of names in the Bible to support Bible translation work.
+Note that stopwords are used to filter out poor alignments.
+The `names.tsv` file pulls together these sources to produce a list of names in the Bible to support Bible translation work.

 # Usage